Acme United (NYSE:ACU) Research Coverage Started at StockNews.com

-StockNews.com initiated coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research report issued on Tuesday.
+StockNews.com began coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research report issued to clients and investors on Sunday.
 The brokerage set a “hold” rating on the stock.

 About Acme United (Get Rating)